 This outdated idea seems to indicate that dogs do not eat things like chicken, cooked vegetables, or sweet potatoes.
 Unless you are choosing an all meat raw diet for your dog, the majority of prepared dog foods have things like this in them.
 Table scraps and human food are fine as long as they are healthy choices fed in moderation so the dog does not put on unwanted weight.

 Myth #5 – “Complete and Balanced” Means the Perfect Diet

 Although the terms complete and balanced on a bag of dry dog food may help you pick one that is healthier than others, it does not necessarily mean food alone should make up your pet’s or personal protection dog’s whole diet.
 Variety not only adds interest to mealtime but also improves health.
-Half prepared food, can options, extra meat, and vegetables and nutritional supplementation is needed work together to provide a complete and balanced eating plan.
+Half prepared food, an option, extra meat, and vegetables and nutritional supplementation is needed to work together to provide a complete and balanced eating plan.

 Myth #6 – Raw Food Puts Dogs at Risk of Salmonella and E-coli Infection